CalvinLloyd117/CraftBanzi/README.md

 - **Section:** Sections are closely related to entries, and refer to a given portion of the front-end.
 Sections have a corresponding entry type which is filled out in order to add additional content to that section.

+## Front-End

+The front-end of the website (what a user sees when they visit the website in their browser) consists of three main pages.
+These pages **Home/Index**, **Publications**, and **About** are templates (blank-slate structures) which are populated by **entries** which can be added, modified, or removed in the back-end.
+The front-end will dynamically respond to any changes made to the back-end and adjust the stucture accordingly.
+This means that modifications to the template code that comprises the website is not required in any way.

+## Back-End

+The back-end is what is responsible for modifying content on the site.
+The back-end is reached by navigating to /admin and logging in using username and password.
+Once logged in, you will find a series of tabs which are used to manage content.

 ## Back-end Tabs, Navigation, and Overview

 ### Dashboard